-Trump's Message For His First U.N.
+Trump's Message For His 1st U.N.
 General Assembly: Strength, 'Reform'

-President Trump is about to make is debut at an institution he has often berated.
+President Trump is about to make his debut at an institution he has often berated.
 For the first time, he will attend the annual United Nations General Assembly in New York, which brings together leaders of the 193 member nations for a week of meetings and speeches.

-As president-elect, he once called the U.N. "just a club for people to get together, talk and have a good time."
+As president-elect, he called the U.N. "just a club for people to get together, talk and have a good time."

 But it's a "new day" at the U.N., said U.S. Ambassador to the United Nations Nikki Haley.

 "The U.N. has shifted over the past several months.
 It's not just about talking.
 It's about action," Haley told reporters Friday in the White House press briefing room.
 Haley and Trump's national security adviser, H.R.
 McMaster, outlined the president's goals for next week's U.N. summit.

 McMaster said Trump will push a message of "reform," calling for more transparency and accountability at the U.N.
 "The United Nations, of course, holds tremendous potential to realize its founding ideals, but only if it's run more efficiently and effectively," McMaster said.